-- a. the transaction occurs during the taxable year, - at least 70 percent of the gross proceeds of the transaction are used to buy stock in a qualified Utah small business corporation within 12 months from when the capital gain transaction occurred, and - c. you did not have an ownership interest in the qualified Utah small business corporation at the time of investment.
+- a. the transaction occurs on or after Jan.
+1, 2008, - at least 70 percent of the gross proceeds of the transaction are used to buy stock in a qualified Utah small business corporation within 12 months from when the capital gain transaction occurred; and - c. you did not have an ownership interest in the qualified Utah small business corporation at the time of investment.